kubernetes-sigs/ingress2gateway/PROVIDER.md

 ## Overview

-Each provider implementation in the `i2gw/providers` package is responsible for converting a provider specific `Ingress` and related resources (e.g istio VirtualService) into `Gateway API` resources.
+Each provider implementation in the `i2gw/providers` package is responsible for converting a provider-specific `Ingress` and related resources (e.g istio VirtualService) into `Gateway API` resources.
 A provider must be able to read its custom resources, and convert them.